apache/phoenix-site/site/source/src/site/markdown/joins.md

 In this case, the index table "iItems" is used in place of the data table "Items" since the index table "iItems" is indexed on column "ItemName" and will hence benefit the GROUP-BY clause in this query.
 Meanwhile, the index table "i2Orders" is favored over the data table "Orders" and another index table "iOrders" because a range scan instead of a full scan can be applied as a result of the WHERE clause.

-## Grouped Joins and Derived Tables
+## Grouped Joins and Derived Tables<a name="grouped-joins-and-derived-tables"></a>

 Phoenix also supports complex join syntax such as grouped joins (or sub joins) and joins with derived-tables.
 You can group joins by using parenthesis to prioritize certain joins before other joins are executed.
-You can also replace any one (or more) of your join tables with a sub-query (derived table), which could be yet another join query.
+You can also replace any one (or more) of your join tables with a subquery (derived table), which could be yet another join query.

 For grouped joins, you can write something like: